UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team01-super-res.md

 Since its invention in 2021, there have been numerous published papers for extensions and modifications to the LUT.
 One of these, published in 2025, is Interpolation Mixing LUT, or IM-LUT [5].
 IM-LUT allows for the model to adapt to the scaling factor at inference time, meaning that a single IM-LUT can be used to scale any image to any size.
 This is achieved by first upscaling the input image with standard interpolation algorithms, such as bicubic upsampling, and then using a standard LUT on the upscaled image.
 However, the IM-LUT can also adapt its interpolation upscaling to the input image; a single IM-LUT uses many different interpolation algorithms to upscale the input image, and then uses a weighted average, with weights based on the image itself and the given scale factor, to combine the interpolations together before the final refinement LUT.
 With this, the IM-LUT can adapt to any scaling factor while still also dynamically adapting to the specific input image.

-Now, we go through the structure of the IM-LUT
+Now, we go through the structure of the IM-LUT.

 ##### IM-Net